-Issue: Compliance - grievance procedure (5 day rule); Ruling date: January 17, 2019; Ruling No. 2019-4837; Agency: Department of Corrections; Outcome: Grievant Not in Compliance.
+Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: February 1, 2019; Ruling No. 2019-4841; Agency: Department of Corrections; Outcome: Grievant Not in Compliance.

-COMMONWEALTH of VIRGINIA Department of Human Resource ManagementOffice of Equal Employment and Dispute Resolution COMPLIANCE RULING In the matter of the Department of Corrections Ruling Number 2019-4837 January 17, 2019 The Department of Corrections (the agency) has requested a compliance ruling related to the grievant's December 12, 2017 grievance.
+COMMONWEALTH of VIRGINIA Department of Human Resource ManagementOffice of Equal Employment and Dispute Resolution COMPLIANCE RULING In the matter of the Department of Corrections Ruling Number 2019-4841 February 1, 2019 The Department of Corrections (the agency) has requested a compliance ruling related to the grievant's July 27, 2018 grievance.
 The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding her grievance.
-FACTS On or about December 12, 2017, the grievant initiated a grievance with the agency.
-On January 29, 2018, the agency issued the grievant its third step response to the grievance.
-On August, 22 2018, the agency sent a letter of noncompliance to the grievant, via U.S. Mail, indicating that the agency had not received a response from her and would request administrative closure of the grievance if she did not respond within five workdays of receipt of the letter.
-Finally, on January 14, 2019, the agency requested a compliance ruling from EEDR regarding the December 12, 2017 grievance.
+FACTS On or about July 27, 2018, the grievant initiated a grievance with the agency.
+On August 15, 2018, the agency issued the grievant its second step response to the grievance.
+On September 27, 2018, the agency sent a letter of noncompliance to the grievant, via U.S. Mail, indicating that the agency had not received a response from her and would request closure of the grievance if she did not respond within five workdays of receipt of the letter.
+On September 30, 2018, the grievant responded to the personnel analyst who sent the letter, stating only that she "was not notified of noncompliance."
+However, it does not appear that the grievance was ever advanced or concluded, and, on January 16, 2019, the agency requested a compliance ruling from EEDR regarding the July 27, 2018 grievance.
 DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.2 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EEDR's involvement.
 Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.3 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EEDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
-When an EEDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the
+When an EEDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to 1 The letter of noncompliance mistakenly directed the grievant to forward her response to the second step respondent instead of the third step respondent.
+[Greene Angel] 2 Grievance Procedure Manual § 6.3.